LearnableLoopAI/Designer-Artifact-User/TechnicalDocument.md

 _yArtUsr_val_names = [_labUsr['y'][omn] for omn in _yArtUsr_mod_names]; print(f'{_yArtUsr_val_names=}')
 ```

-## 5.2 The functions handling an interation loop
+## 5.2 The functions handling an iteration loop
 ```
 def act(agt, a_facs, a_fac_names, a_val_names, s̆_fac_names, t):
     if(t == 0): ## at t=0 agent has no q_pi yet, so no .sample_action()